andrewdingcanada8/citogenesis/README.md

 ### Idea 2: Citogenesis

-Circular reporting, informally known as citogenesites, occurs when a work cites multiple sources that ultimately stem from a single source.
+Circular reporting, informally known as citogenesis, occurs when a work cites multiple sources that ultimately stem from a single source.
 While often used as a technique to justify and spread fake news and propaganda, this phenomenon also occurs naturally due to a lack of quality-control of sources on the internet.
 In particular, Wikipedia has exhibited a cyclical sort of circular reporting that occurs in two stages:
 A user (regardless of intent) writes a false statement on Wikipedia Another external source reads Wikipedia entry and writes an article without citing Wikipedia Moderator on Wikipedia attaches source produced in step (2) to false statement produced in step (1)